wbcomdesigns/wbcom-demo-installer/readme.txt

 Tags: comments, spam
 Requires at least: 3.0.1
 Tested up to: 6.2.0
-Stable tag: 2.8.0
+Stable tag: 2.9.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It's will be used to import demo content for the theme from source file.
+This function will allow you to import the demo content for the theme from a source file.

 == Description ==

-It's will be used to import demo content for the theme from source file.
+This will be utilized to import the demo content for the theme from a source file.

 == Installation ==

-For development purpose only, not for live sites.
+For development purposes only, not for live sites.

 == Frequently Asked Questions ==

-= From which location it will get the demo content ? =
+= From which location it will get the demo content? =

-It will not work standalone and will need Wbcom Demo Exporter plugin at master site.
+It will not work standalone and will need the Wbcom Demo Exporter plugin at the master site.

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.
+1. This screenshot description corresponds to screenshot-1.

 == Changelog ==
+= 2.9.0 =
+* Fix: Updated JSON files for demo imports
 = 2.6.0 =
 * Fix: Language update